 The Many Lives of San Juan Hill

 There is no definitive book on San Juan Hill.
 For the past half-century, there has been little acknowledgment of it outside of references to “West Side Story.”
 The eastern and northern boundaries shift.
 The demographics are generalized.
-And various accounts describe this neighborhood of tenements and factories as “Hells Kitchen North” or, variously, “The Tenderloin,” a “Red Light District,” and most common, “Slum.”
+And various accounts describe this neighborhood of tenements and factories as “Hells Kitchen North,” “Battle Row,” “10th Ave.
+Hill,” “Clinton Hill,” “The Tenderloin,” a “Red Light District,” (among even less flattering names), and most commonly, “Slum.”

 LANDMARK WEST! is proud to launch this project with the support of a growing list of stakeholders.
 LW! especially thanks to New York State Senator Brad Hoylman, New York City Council Member Ben Kallos and the City Council’s Cultural Immigrant Initiative, who generously stepped in to launch this body of research.
+This program was also made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+We are able to continue this work thanks to the continued generosity of Council Member Gale Brewer.
 We hope this serves as the foundation for a fuller history in the coming years, and we eagerly welcome participation from the community to more fully tell this story.
-Further, we intend that this effort daylights the rich immigrant past of this once vibrant neighborhood and renews our discussions about community, transparency, process, eminent domain, and urban renewal across our resilient city.
+Further, we intend that this effort daylights the rich immigrant past of this once vibrant neighborhood and renews our discussions about community, transparency, process, eminent domain, and urban renewal and even structural racism across our resilient city.

 As preservationists, we recognize once it is gone, it is gone for good.
 Hopefully, with this project, at least it is not lost.

-LANDMARK WEST! welcomes all San Juan Hill rememberances, and all community input.
+LANDMARK WEST! welcomes all San Juan Hill remembrances, and all community input.

 Please consider sharing at email@example.com